Joako360/osm2city/doc/manual/installation.rst

 Other Tools
 ===========

-You might want to check out Sławek Mikuła's scripts_ for osm2city parsing and generation, which make some of the repetitice manual tasks involved in generating a scenery a bit easier.
+You might want to check out Sławek Mikuła's scripts_ for osm2city parsing and generation, which make some of the repetitive manual tasks involved in generating a scenery a bit easier.

 .. _scripts: https://github.com/slawekmikula/scripts-osm2city